bigbluebutton/bbb-install/README.md

 # bbb-install

-`bbb-install.sh` is a BASH shell script that automates the step-by-step instructions for installing and configuring a BigBlueButton 2.2 server (referred hereafter as simply BigBlueButton 2.2).
+`bbb-install.sh` is a BASH shell script that automates the step-by-step instructions for installing and configuring a BigBlueButton 2.2-beta server (referred hereafter as simply BigBlueButton 2.2).

-Depending on the speed of your server and your network, `bbb-install.sh` can have your BigBlueButton server ready for use in about 15 minutes.
+`bbb-install.sh` can have your BigBlueButton server setup and ready for use about 15 minutes (depending on the speed of your server's internet connection to download an install packages).

-For example, want to install BigBlueButton 2.2 on a Ubuntu 16.04 64-bit server with a public IP address, SSH into your server and run the following command as root:
+For example, to install BigBlueButton 2.2 on a Ubuntu 16.04 64-bit server with a public IP address, SSH into the server and run the following command as root:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220-beta
 ~~~

-This command will download and run `bbb-install.sh` which, in turn, reads the `-v xenial-220-beta` to install BigBlueButton 2.2 and configure it using the server's public IP address.

 Note: If your server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before you can access it.

-When the install will finish and you'll see a message that gives a URL to test your newly setup BigBlueButton server.
+When `bbb-install.sh` finishes, you'll see a message that gives you a test URL launch the BigBlueButton HTML5 client in a meeting called 'Demo Meeting'.

 ~~~
 # Warning: The API demos are installed and accessible from: